flectra-hq/flectra/doc/webservices/iap.rst

     If everything goes well, the normal flow is the following:

     1. The Client requests a service of some sort.
-    2. The Service Provider asks Odoo if there are enough credits for the service in the Client's account, and creates a transaction over that amount.
+    2. The Service Provider asks Flectra if there are enough credits for the service in the Client's account, and creates a transaction over that amount.
     3. The Service Provider provides the service (either on their own or calling to External Services).
-    4. The Service Provider goes back to Odoo to capture (if the service could be provided) or cancel (if the service could not be provided) the transaction created at step 2.
+    4. The Service Provider goes back to Flectra to capture (if the service could be provided) or cancel (if the service could not be provided) the transaction created at step 2.
     5. Finally, the Service Provider notifies the Client that the service has